-One of the easiest ways to increase your car’s stopping performance is to select the right compounds for your brake pads and shoes.
+One of the easiest ways to increase your car’s stopping performance is to select the right compounds for your brakes, as well as the pads and shoes.
 Spending lots of time and money retrofitting trick, aftermarket big brakes could be a waste if you haven’t first maximized your current brake setup.

 What’s the secret to choosing the right pad or shoe?
 Obtaining a basic understanding of your needs and then matching them to the proper compounds.
 Brake pads and shoes, like a lot of things in this world, are available in a large number of flavors.
 Some are good, and others are so-so.
 Brake compounds designed for street use can generally be broken down into several families.